Skip to content

 2. Every week we celebrate and share the success of attendance in classes through our 'attendance cup'.
 This is awarded to the class(es) that achieve the highest weekly percentage.

-3. The 'In the News' newsletter and website share the weekly success' of the classes to show the improvements in attendance.
+3. The 'In the News' newsletter and website share the weekly success of the classes to show the improvements in attendance.

-As a school we are currently working with parents and children to identify further initiatives to support.
+As a school, we are currently working with parents and children to identify further initiatives to support.
 These include:

 1. Attendance contracts that families sign up to and consider the actions they need to take to improve a childs attendance.

-2. Attendance charts that are visible in school and can be used at home to support the children.
+2. Attendance charts are visible in school and can be used at home to support the children.

 3. School attendance competitions and rewards for consistently positive attendance or dramatic improvements in attendance.